-I’m a philosopher working mainly in ethics and decision theory.
-My research spans formal and applied ethics, with an emphasis on teasing out the implications of abstract normative principles for important real-world problems.
-I'm interested in questions like how much weight we should give to tiny probabilities of extreme outcomes, how to deal with uncertainty about basic moral principles, and how to make choices that affect (or might affect) the size of the future population.
-I've also recently started thinking about philosophical questions related to artificial intelligence.
+I’m a philosopher with research interests in ethics, decision theory, and the philosophy of artificial intelligence.
+My research covers both theoretical and applied questions, with an emphasis on teasing out the implications of abstract principles for important real-world problems.
+I'm interested in questions like how much weight we should give to tiny probabilities of extreme outcomes, how to make choices that affect the size of the future population, and how to conceptualize and formalize important properties of artificial agents like deceptiveness, power-seeking, and “corrigibility”.

 You can reach me at christian.tarsney (at) utoronto.ca.